What we do

 Where to give birth

-Babies who need special care are looked after in the Neonatal Unit by our specialist team.
+Babies who need special care are looked after in the Neonatal Unit by our specialist team, it is located opposite Nightingale Birth Centre on the fourth floor of Golden Jubilee Wing.

 After the birth (postnatal)

+Our care does not stop once you are at home.
 When you leave King’s you should have a visit from your community midwife within 24 hours.
-The midwife will plan visits with you over the next 10 days, so be assured that our care does not stop once you are at home.
-If you live outside King’s area your details will be passed on to your local community midwives who will take over your care.
+They will plan visits with you over the next 10 days.
+If you live outside King’s area your details will be passed to your local community midwives who will take over your care.
+If you would like support with breastfeeding, we have specialist infant feeding midwives who offer virtual workshops and in-person support via referral from your community midwife.

-Fourth floor, Golden Jubilee Wing, Denmark Hill, London, SE5 9RS
+Fourth floor, Golden Jubilee Wing, King's College Hospital, Denmark Hill, London, SE5 9RS

 - Main Reception: +44 (0)20 3299 3246